Juan Gauto

-Juan Carlos Gauto (born 2 June 2004) is an Argentine professional footballer who plays as a midfielder for Swiss club Basel.
+Juan Carlos Gauto (born 2 June 2004) is an Argentine professional footballer who plays as a midfielder for Argentine Primera División club Platense, on loan from Swiss Super League club Basel.
 He played for the Argentina U-20 in the 2023 FIFA U-20 World Cup.

 Club career

 Huracán

 Gauto joined Huracán's youth department in 2015.
 At the traditional Argentine club he played at all youth levels, advancing regularly.
 Due to his quality and speed, trainer Israel Damonte promoted Gauto from their U-20 to their first team in 2020, giving him his first professional contract.
 However, the COVID-19 pandemic cut short his visit in the top flight and he was assigned to the reserve team.
 Gauto advanced to the first team again two years later and he made his professional debut for them in the match against Tigre on 15 April 2022.
 Gauto scored his first professional goal on 18 February 2023, during a championship match against Barracas Central.
 He scored after coming into play as substitute and thus contributed to his team's victory (2–0 final score).